ajvigil/csharp/book/chapter4/notes.md

     - A nested `switch` statement then handles all other cases.
     - The `RunCardinalToOrdinal` function for each number and writing the returned string to the console, separated by a space character.

+## Debugging Windows
+### Variables
+- Including **Locals**, which shows the name, value, and type for any local variables automatically.
+    - Keep an eye on this window while you step through your code.
+### Watch
+- Shows the value of variables and expressions that you manually enter.
+### Call Stack
+- Shows the stack of function calls.
+### Breakpoints
+- Shows all your breakpoints and allows finer control over them.
+### Debug Console
+- Enables live interaction with your code.
+    - Example: You can ask a question such as, "What is 1+2?" by typing 1+2 and pressing _Enter_.
+- You can also interrogate the program state.
+    - Example: By entering the name of a variable.